SalishSeaCast/SOG/docs/SOGcommand.rst

 .. _SOGbatch_command-section:

-:program:`SOG batch` Command
+:command:`SOG batch` Command
 ----------------------------

-The :program:`SOG batch` command runs a series of SOG code jobs, possibly using concurrent processes on multi-core machines.
+The :command:`SOG batch` command runs a series of SOG code jobs, possibly using concurrent processes on multi-core machines.
 The SOG jobs to run are described in a YAML file that is passed on the command line.